-Ben Allgrove is a partner in the Firm’s Intellectual Property and IT/Com Practice Groups in London, where he advises on contentious and non-contentious media, technology, and intellectual property.
+Ben Allgrove is the lead of the Firm’s Intellectual Property, Technology and Communications Practice Group, based in London, where he advises on contentious and non-contentious media, technology, and intellectual property.
 A Rhodes Scholar, he was named E-Commerce Lawyer of the Year (UK) in the ILO Client Choice Awards 2011, Assistant Solicitor of the Year in the British Legal Awards in 2009, and was recognized as a "a standout lawyer" in Chambers UK, "well known particularly for his expertise in digital platforms.”
 Media Law International 2015 notes that Ben is "recommended without reservation" by clients for his “thoughtful… fast… and commercially reasonable and grounded” advice.
 Ben is also a qualified solicitor advocate.

 Ben frequently works with clients on matters involving the cross-over space of media, IP and technology.
 His practice includes acting on major IP and IT disputes, with a particular focus on copyright and technology disputes, content licensing and regulation, privacy, e-commerce and regulatory issues.
 He has a particular expertise in artificial intelligence, with an academic background in the application of legal and ethical systems to artificial intellect.
 Ben also has considerable lobbying experience, and has conducted oral advocacy in the Copyright Tribunal, High Court and County Court on behalf of his clients.
-Ben sits on the Firm's Innovation Committee and Machine Learning Taskforce.
+In addition to his practice, Ben leads the Firm's Global R&D team.

 Representative Legal Matters